 Lacking a clear objective is a big mistake many marketers learn the hard way.
 Without a well-defined goal, it’s easy to lose focus and forget why you were doing the campaign to begin with, leading to an inconsistent message and too wide an audience.

 A clear purpose gives purpose to a campaign and also gives you something to track to determine the success of your direct mail campaign.
 Objectives could be to increase brand awareness, increase sales or introduce a new product.
 Whatever they are, make sure that everything you do concerning your campaign serves your objective, from the design, messaging, target audience and the action you want them to take.
-With 31% of direct mail found to drive a commercial action, it’s not something you want to miss.
+Recent data reveals that 95% of direct mail is engaged with on average, clearly indicating the medium's powerful ability to drive commercial action, which is a statistic you don't want to miss.
+A strong, measurable objective is vital, especially when considering how to align direct mail with your digital strategy to create a cohesive, multi-channel customer journey.

 2. Not Understanding Your Audience